sparkexpedition1/Rapyd-EnergyLine/README.md

 This platform enables onboarding of small companies, energy consumers, agents and compliance teams onto a single platform and facilitate payments within minutes !

 # Hightlights
-## 180+ Rapyd API applied
+## 180+ Rapyd API applicable
-Explored 180+ API and already integrated around 100 API into the framework
+Explored all 215 API and found 180+ API applicable for the framework.
+Already integrated around 100 API into the framework

 ## Cloud Native
 Built for the next generation Cloud environments leveraging Google Cloud, Google Workspace and Rapyd API